Nicolò Martinenghi: 2022 World Short Course Championships

 Finishing in a time of 56.60 seconds for the preliminaries of the 100 metre breaststroke on day two of the 2022 World Short Course Championships in Melbourne, Australia, Martinenghi advanced to the semifinals ranking first.
 In the evening, he helped achieved a European record time of 1:36.01 in the 4×50 metre mixed medley relay final to win the silver medal, splitting a 24.83 for the breaststroke portion.
-He followed up with a first-ranked time of 56.01 seconds in the semifinals of the 100 metre breaststroke, advancing the to final the following day.
+He followed up with a first-ranked time of 56.01 seconds in the semifinals of the 100 metre breaststroke, advancing to the final the following day.
 Following up with a time of 56.07 seconds in the final the next day, he won the silver medal.

 On the morning of day five, Martinenghi ranked first in the preliminaries of the 50 metre breaststroke with a time of 25.71 seconds, qualifying for the semifinals three-tenths of a second ahead of second-ranked Adam Peaty.
-In the evening, he helped set a world record in the final of the 4×50 metre medley relay to win the gold medal, splitting a 24.95 for the breaststroke leg to contribute to the new world mark of 1:29.72 and break the former record of 1:30.41 he helped set in November of 2021.
+In the evening, he helped set a world record in the final of the 4×50 metre medley relay to win the gold medal, splitting a 24.95 for the breaststroke leg to contribute to the new world mark of 1:29.72 and break the former record of 1:30.41 he helped set in November 2021.
 In his final race of the evening, the semifinals of the 50 metre breaststroke, he ranked first with a time of 25.60 seconds and qualified for the final the following day.
 For the final of the 50 metre breaststroke on the sixth and final evening of competition, he achieved a silver-bronze finish with fellow Italian Simone Cerasuolo, finishing 0.26 seconds ahead of Cerasuolo in a time of 25.42 seconds to help accomplish the maneuver and mark the first time it was achieved at a World Short Course Championships by any two men from one country.
 In his final event of the evening, the final of the 4×100 metre medley relay, he split a 55.52 for the breaststroke leg to help win the bronze medal in a European record time of 3:19.06, which was 0.10 seconds faster than the world record in the event pre-start of race.

+2023

+At the 2023 Italian National Championships in April, Martinenghi achieved a 2023 World Aquatics Championships qualifying time of 59.06 in the final of the 100 metre breaststroke and won the silver medal.
+Splitting a 58.01 for the breaststroke leg of the 4×100 metre medley relay on day three, he helped the CC Aniene relay team place fourth in 3:37.66.
+On the fifth and final day, he repeated as national champion in the 50 metre breaststroke with a time of 26.90 seconds.
+For the 100 metre breaststroke at the 2023 Mare Nostrum in Barcelona, Spain, in May, he won in a time of 59.98 seconds.